GameBrief · General

 If you searched for Romestead research papers, you are almost certainly stuck on a quest or staring at a University you cannot afford yet.
 The short version is that research papers are not crafted at the start.
 They are loot, and they live in one specific, dangerous place.

 TL;DR: Romestead research papers drop from chests in volcanic biome dungeons.
-You need them for two things early: the Mercury quest (1 Traveler's Coin plus 1 Research Paper after you beat the Cyclops) and the University, which costs 20 Research Papers, 8 Lumber, and 6 Stone and requires an Altar at level 3.
-Once the University is built, it generates more papers over time.
+You need one for Mercury's Significant Pursuit quest (1 Traveler's Coin plus 1 Research Paper after you beat the Cyclops), which unlocks the University.
+The University itself is built with 4 Lumber, 6 Stone, and 8 Brick, not papers, and requires an Altar at level 3.
+Once it's staffed with a Philosopher, it generates more papers over time.
 Until then, farm the lava dungeons and bring burn protection.

 Research papers come from chests inside dungeons in the volcanic biome.
 That is the answer almost every confused player is looking for.
 They are not a craftable starter resource and they are not sold in bulk, so the only dependable early source is exploring lava area dungeons and looting what is inside.
 If a quest wants a research paper and you have none, the volcano is where you are headed.